noops888/cf-autorag-mcp/README.md

 **AI Search with Document Chunks Only (default behavior):**
 ```
-Use AI search to find information about "deployment strategies" for the "production" tenant with max 5 results
+Use AI search to find information about "deployment strategies" with max 5 results
 ```

 **AI Search with AI-Generated Response:**